HassanKayondo/TreeShape/README.md

 The `CTR_analysis.R` script takes a csv file created by either `unstr_simulation.py` or `unstr_simulation.py`, computes cherry to tip ratio and finally computes the basic reproductive number as a function of CTR.

 ### Applying models to real world genomic data
 The `compute_realdata_statistics.py` script reads a file containing trees (in newick format, single tree per line) generated from actual sequence data.
 It outputs a csv file containing values for the eight tree shape statistics for each tree.
-The script `classify_realdata.R` takes the csv file created by  the `compute_realdata_statistics.py` script.
+The script `classify_realdata.R` takes the csv file created by  the `compute_realdata_statistics.py` script and a model object created by `classification.R` script.
+It reports a matrix showing number of trees classified as either structured or unstructured.